Jochem-W/LeagueConvert/README.md

 Initially I wanted to rewrite all of LeagueBulkConvert into a library, a command line version and a GUI version.
-I also wanted to add support for map geometry files, but I ran into two issues: LeagueToolkit doesn't allow for map geometry to be turned into glTF with textures and the library that LeagueToolkit uses for creating glTF files, SharpGLTF, is, in my opinion, very hard to use.
-This is I'm writing my own, somewhat low-level glTF writing library called SimpleGltf (might publish it as a standalone library at some point.)
+I also wanted to add support for map geometry files, but I ran into two issues: I can't easily texture map geometry with LeagueToolkit and the library LeagueToolkit uses for creating glTF files (SharpGLTF) is, in my opinion, very hard to use.
+This is why I'm writing my own, somewhat low-level glTF writing library called SimpleGltf (might publish it as a standalone library at some point.)

 ### SimpleGltf